The Boat: Outremer 51 Review

 Can you tell us a bit about yourself and your boat:

 My name is Seth Hynes.
-Two years ago my wife, Elizabeth, and I bought "Archer," a second hand 2014 Outremer 51 "owner's version" performance cruising catmaran.
+Two years ago my wife, Elizabeth, and I bought "Archer," a 2014 Outremer 51 "owner's version" performance cruising catmaran.
 We are currently sailing around the world with our three boys.
 What follows is a detailed review of the pros and the cons for this boat.
 Please note we are not sponsored by Outremer and this is an honest account of what we've found.

 Why did you choose the Outremer 51?